deadlyvipers/dojo_rules/introduction.md

-This is the introduction to the Dixon's Dojo
+This is the introduction to the Dixon's Dojo.
+My favorite is Ruby https://www.codeschool.com/courses/try-ruby